Most linux ISO files will just work if you just copy them to an E2B 2nd level folder such as \_ISO\MAINMENU, \_ISO\AUTO or \_ISO\LINUX.

 Because we are booting directly from the original ISO, we will also see the same boot menu choices that you get when you boot from the original CD.
 With other utilities such as YUMI or XBOOT, you often do not get the same boot menu because they use their own boot menu.

-Tip: If booting via 'ISOBOOT' or persistence files, ensure there are no spaces in the filenames.
+Tip: If booting via 'ISOBOOT' or persistence ext files, ensure there are no spaces in their filenames.

 Installing linux from an ISO

 If you boot a linux install ISO which can install linux onto another drive, you may find that it cannot find the 'CD' and ask you to install a driver.
 In this case, select 'cdrom' device from the menu and then change the device path from /dev/cdrom to /dev/sdX4 (where X is the USB drive - e.g. b or c or d or e).

 Alternatively, you can convert the ISO file to a FAT32 .imgPTN file using MakePartImage.

 Some Linux ISO files can be run with persistence